Saad Ahmed Al Mohannadi: Biography

-HE Dr Eng.
-Al Mohannadi has worked for more than 19 years, during which he held several leadership and managerial positions in Qatar within the energy and transportation sector.
+Saad has worked for more than 19 years, during which he held several leadership and managerial positions in Qatar within the energy and transportation sector.
 He also held major roles such as Head of Control Center, Electrical Grid Planning Manager, Technical Affairs Manager at Qatar General Electricity and Water Corporation (Kahramaa).

-From 2011, HE Dr Eng.
-Al Mohannadi was the CEO of Qatar Railways Company, the company responsible for designing and developing the railway network in Qatar and then managing, operating and maintaining it once it is completed.
+From 2011, Saad was the CEO of Qatar Railways Company, the company responsible for designing and developing the railway network in Qatar and then managing, operating and maintaining it once it is completed.

-HE Dr Eng.
-Al Mohannadi has extensive experience in project management, planning and urban development, and added value to the performance of the institutions, which has earned him the membership of several prestigious regional and national committees.
+Saad has extensive experience in project management, planning and urban development, and added value to the performance of the institutions, which has earned him the membership of several prestigious regional and national committees.